Spirits In Peace

 Moncton N.B.
 Poet

-Poet Richard Doiron continues to earn special accolades from international poetry forums.
-In 2017, he received a Lifetime Achievement Award from Pentasi B World Friendship Poetry, spearheaded by Dr. Epitacio Tongohan (Doc PenPen), founder of a group with an international membership of over 9300.
+In 2017, Richard received a Lifetime Achievement Award from Pentasi B World Friendship Poetry, spearheaded by Dr. Epitacio Tongohan (Doc PenPen), founder of a group with an international membership of over 9300.
 Dr. Tongohan promotes poetry festivals in various countries of the world on a yearly basis.
 On June 17th, 2017, Richard was also nominated for a prestigious lifetime achievement award with "Salute America - there is a winner in you," by Pasqual Bettio, CEO and Founder of the Hollywood Arts Council.
 Mr. Bettio is also a former Senator in the California Senior Legislature.
 Richard also continues to write in prolific fashion and is regularly published and cited for his work worldwide.

 The above picture was taken in Richmond, British Columbia, Canada, on May 25, 2012.
 It was taken as Richard Doiron was presented with the World Poetry Lifetime Achievement Award for 2012.
 The Award Ceremony was in conjunction with the 2nd World Poetry International Peace Festival, the two-day event bringing poets together from such diverse nations as the Philippines, Japan, Slovakia, India, Afghanistan, New Zealand, the United States and Canada, the latter represented by poets from many ethnic backgrounds, including Canada's First Nations.
 Entertainment was presented by the Asian Community of the Greater Vancouver area.
 At the event, Richard delivered a speech on peace, titled Poetry And Peace, a speech now published internationally.
 That speech is accessed via the following link: Poetry And Peace.